1. Total distance of route?

-The danger on this road is that you get sidetracked by the absolute beauty of the environment.
+The danger on this road is that you get side-tracked by the absolute beauty of the environment.
 The roads are in superb condition with a varying degree of complexity.
-Most of the corners are exhilarating enough to keep even the most adventurous seeking happy, and are not too intimidating for novice riders.
-When riding in the Eastern Cape you have to take special care to watch out for animals being herded.
+Most of the corners are exhilarating enough to keep even the thrill seekers happy, while not too intimidating for novice riders.
+When riding in the Eastern Cape, you have to watch out for animals being herded.
 Another thing to watch out for is the dreaded cow dung patty!
-These are scattered all over in random places, and recently dropped ones (the wet variety) can be a slippery (and smelly) experience.
+These are scattered all over in random places, and recently dropped ones (the wet variety) can be a slippery and smelly experience.
 Slow down while riding through the smaller villages.
-The locals are very friendly towards bikers in general, so when you give them a hoot, they give you a smile and a wave.
+The locals are friendly towards bikers in general, so when you give them a hoot, they give you a smile and a wave.

 9. What did the trip cost in fuel, meals and accommodation?

-In total it was about R5000.
-That includes the entry fee for the Buffalo Rally in Mossel Bay and some luxurious Karoo lamb chops here and there.
+In total it was about R 5 000.
+That includes the entry fee to the Buffalo Rally in Mossel Bay and some luxurious Karoo lamb chops here and there.

 10. Did you use any special gear, e.g. fuel bags, that made your journey possible, easier or more enjoyable?

 Preparation for this trip was key.
-We packed a puncture repair kit and a portable compressor (used once), a fold out map (way way better than a GPS) used often.
+We packed a puncture repair kit and a portable compressor (used once) as well as a fold-out map.
+It’s way better than a GPS and was consulted regularly.
 The map shows the distances between the towns and helps with planning.
-Also does not require battery like GPS and phone.
+It also does not require a charged battery and some sort of signal, like a GPS and phone do.

-The route can be quite hot in summer (not to mention unpredictable year round), so check the weather conditions before you leave.
+The route can be quite hot in summer (and unpredictable year round), so check the weather conditions before you leave.
 Light and warm clothing is always recommended.

 11. Any must-do activities on the route?

 The Edge at Hogsback is a must see.
-My suggestion is to take a leisurely ride there – the road is very bumpy and full of potholes, but nothing a Goldwing can’t handle.
-The road is worth travelling to experience the Labyrinth, a 1.5KM walking experience.
+My suggestion is to take a leisurely ride there – the road is bumpy and littered with potholes, but nothing a Goldwing can’t handle.
+Don’t miss out on the Labyrinth, a 1.5km walking experience.

 12. Did anything funny happen that you’d like to share?

 While stopping for fuel at the single pump in Hogsback, we noticed that the pump price was R5.90 a liter.
-Crudely stuck on the pump, in hand written print, was a sign saying X2!
-The pump was so old that it did not allow for prices over 3 digits.
+Crudely stuck on the pump, in hand-written print, was a sign saying x2!
+The pump was so old that it did not allow for prices over three digits.